InterDigitalInc/AdvantEDGE/docs/use.md

 ### Import Demo Scenario in AdvantEDGE
 From AdvantEDGE GUI
-- Select _Configure_ from the Drawer
+- Select _Configure_ from Drawer
 - Click on _Import_
 - Browse to `AdvantEDGE/examples/demo/` and select `demo-scenario.yaml`
 - Once the scenario topology appears, click on _Save_

-> You successfully imported the scenario in AdvantEDGE internal storage; next time you need to use it, simply click on _Open_ and select it from the drop-down menu
+> You successfully imported the scenario in AdvantEDGE internal storage <br>Next time you need to use it, simply click on _Open_ and select it from the drop-down menu

 ### Explore the Demo Scenario
 The demo scenario is composed of the following components:
 - 2 distant cloud application: _iperf_ server and _demo_ server
 - 1 MNO that has 2 Zones
-  - Zone1 has 2 PoAs & 1 Edge nodes
+  - Zone1 has 2 PoAs & 1 Edge node
   - Zone2 has 1 PoA & 1 Edge node
   - PoA1 in Zone1 is equipped with a Fog node
   - Each Fog/Edge node runs 2 Edge servers (_iperf_ and _demo_)
 - 2 UEs
   - 1 internal UE that runs an iperf client
-  - 1 external UE that runs a demo client
+  - 1 external UE that runs a Demo client

 By clicking on components of the topology graph, you can explore the configuration of these elements.
-Let's explain how some of these components are configured.

 ### Deploy Demo Scenario
 From AdvantEDGE GUI